 The Beautiful Social Award for Civic Engagement

-Established in 2017 by the Department of Communication Studies, the Beautiful Social Award for Civic Engagement is presented to a graduating senior who has served as a Student Consultant for at least one semester but has not served as a Foley Fellow.
+The Beautiful Social Award for Civic Engagement is presented to a graduating senior who has served as a Student Consultant for at least one semester but has not served as a Foley Fellow.
 The Student must have shown leadership as a Consultant that went beyond what is expected for Consultants and left a lasting impact on Beautiful Social.
 The Student must also have dedicated a significant part of their time and energy to civic engagement beyond what they complete as part of their courses and in such a way that builds lasting relationships with the individuals and communities with whom they work.

 Students will be nominated and voted on by faculty in the Department of Communication Studies.
 If no student is nominated or no student secures a majority of votes, the award will not be given.